langchain-ai/langchain-nextjs-template/README.md

 Most of them use Vercel's [AI SDK](https://github.com/vercel-labs/ai) to stream tokens to the client and display the incoming messages.

+The agents use [LangGraph.js](https://langchain-ai.github.io/langgraphjs/), LangChain's framework for building agentic workflows.
+They use preconfigured helper functions to minimize boilerplate, but you can replace them with custom graphs as desired.

 ![Demo GIF](/public/images/agent-convo.gif)

 It's free-tier friendly too!
 Check out the [bundle size stats below](#-bundle-size).